 Where you’ve purchased Your Fit Way Ltd. products and services using a third party or partner organisation, we often need to exchange information with them as part of managing that relationship and your account.

-We collect and combine information in order to monitor your use of products and services, and that of our other customers, as well as to help us to improve the quality of our products and services.
+We collect and combine information to monitor the use of our products and services by our clients, as well as to improve the quality of our products and services.

 Our website may provide links to third-party websites.
 We cannot be responsible for the security and content of such third-party websites.
 So make sure you read that company’s privacy and cookies policies before using or putting your personal information on their site.

 The same applies to any third-party websites or content you connect to using our products and services.

 Your Fit Way Ltd. operates businesses in multiple jurisdictions, some of which are not located in the European Economic Area (EEA).
 While countries outside the EEA do not always have strong data protection laws, we require all services providers to process your information in a secure manner and in accordance with British and EU law on data protection.
 We utilise standard means under EU law to legitimise data transfers outside the EEA and we will always ensure that there is a proper legal agreement that covers them.

 Cookies are small text files that are transferred to your computer's hard drive through your web browser to enable us to recognise your browser and help us to track visitors to our site; thus enabling us to understand better the products and services that will be most suitable to you.
 A cookie contains your contact information and information to allow us to identify your computer when you travel around our site for better navigation.